Virginia Senior Benefits Made Simple: A Local's Guide to Savings

 The Program of All-Inclusive Care for the Elderly (PACE) combines Medicare and Medicaid coverage for adults 55 and older with chronic health conditions.

-How to Apply for Benefits in Virginia
+How to apply for benefits in Virginia

 Required documents

-- Social Security card or application proof
+- Social Security card or proof of application

 - Birth certificate or government-issued photo ID

-- Current income statements and resource proof
+- Current income statements and proof of resources

 - Health insurance cards if applicable